wtavi00/Airport-management-system/README.md

 ### `AirlineSystem`
 Handles the overall operations and integration of other components.
 Responsible for managing the execution flow of the system.

+### `Passenger`
+Represents an individual passenger with attributes such as name, ticket status, and passport status.
+Contains methods to validate passports and manage ticket confirmation.